 - A. When an applicant tests positive for illegal drug use: - 1.
 The applicant shall be immediately removed from consideration for employment by the department. - 2.
 The applicant shall be reported to the Central Drug Registry maintained by the Division of State Police by the law enforcement agency to which the individual applied. - 3.
 The applicant shall be precluded from consideration for future law enforcement employment by any law enforcement agency in New Jersey for a period of two years. - 4.
 Where the applicant is currently employed by another agency as a sworn law enforcement officer, the officer's current employer shall be notified of the positive test result.
-Under these circumstances, the officer's current employer is required to dismiss the officer from employment and also report his or her name to the Central Drug Registry maintained by the Division of State Police. - B. When a trainee tests positive for illegal drug use, subject to rules adopted by the Police Training Commission: - 1.
-The trainee shall be immediately dismissed from basic training and suspended from employment by his or her appointing authority. - 2.
+Under these circumstances, the officer's current employer is required to dismiss the officer from employment and also report his or her name to the Central Drug Registry maintained by the Division of State Police. - B. When a trainee tests positive for illegal drug use or is found to have been consuming or being under the influence of cannabis or marijuana while at work/training or during work/training hours, subject to rules adopted by the Police Training Commission:

+- 1. The trainee shall be immediately dismissed from basic training and suspended from employment by his or her appointing authority. - 2.
 Upon final disciplinary action, the trainee shall be terminated from employment as a law enforcement officer, by the appointing authority. - 3.
 The trainee shall be reported to the Central Drug Registry maintained by the Division of State Police. - 4.
-The trainee shall be permanently barred from future law enforcement employment in New Jersey. - C. When a sworn law enforcement officer tests positive for illegal drug use: - 1.
+The trainee shall be permanently barred from future law enforcement employment in New Jersey. - C. When a sworn law enforcement officer tests positive for illegal drug use or is found to have been consuming or being under the influence of cannabis or marijuana while at work or during work/training hours: - 1.
 The officer shall be immediately suspended from all duties. - 2.
 The officer shall be administratively charged and, upon final disciplinary action, the officer shall be terminated from employment as a law enforcement officer. - 3.
-The officer shall be reported by his or her employer to Central Drug Registry maintained by the Division of State Police.

-4. The officer shall be permanently barred from future law enforcement employment in New Jersey.
+The officer shall be reported by his or her employer to Central Drug Registry maintained by the Division of State Police. - 4.
+The officer shall be permanently barred from future law enforcement employment in New Jersey.